framely/community/docs/reference/guide/clone-simple-chatbot.md

 ## Before you start

-[Sign up](./signingup.md#sign-up) for an account and log in to [OpenCUI](https://build.opencui.io/login).
-A personal organization will be created for you when you sign up.
+Log in to [OpenCUI](https://build.opencui.io/login).
+A personal organization will be created for you when you sign in.

 ## Clone chatbot pingpong